utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 1. User enters EasyExam's web page
 2. User chooses between login, register or recovery account
 3. System redirects to selected page
-4. User fills the registration form
+4. User fills the form
-5. User selects option 'Create Account'
+5. System check the information
-6. System creates the account and redirects the user to home
+6. Use Case ends

 **Extensions:**
 - 5a.
-System detects unfilled fields on the registration form.
+System detects unfilled fields on the form.
   - 5a1.
 System asks the user to fulfill the unfilled fields.
   - 5a2.
 User fills the fields.
   - Repeat until user creates an account successfully.

-- 5a.
+- 5b.
 System detects that there is already a user registered with that information.
-- 5a1.
+  - 5b1.
 Redirects back to the registration form and tells the user there is someone already registered with that information.
   - Repeat until user inputs different info.

-      *a At any time, User chooses to cancel the register *a1 System requests to confirm the cancellation.
+- a.
+At any time, User chooses to cancel the register
-        *a2 System returns to "Login Page".
+  - a1 System requests to confirm the cancellation.

-  USE CASE ENDS.
+  - a2 System returns to "Login Page".

 **Diagram**

   ![](images/uc01.png)
 ---